iherath/msu_site1/Past Projects.md

 					<h4>June 3rd, 2020 - June 10th, 2020</h4>
 					<h4>Washington, D.C., United States</h4>
 				</header>
 				<p> As a result of the death of George Floyd as well as many past incidents of police brutality, many across the nation took to the streets to protest.
-Unfortunately, this is all happened amidst a global pandemic, as there is still no vaccine or cure for SARS-CoV-2.
+Unfortunately, this is all happened amidst a global pandemic, as there was no vaccine or cure for SARS-CoV-2.
 To help out, helped distribute masks to anyone attending the protests.</p>
 			</div>
 		</div>
 	</section>